Xray-App/tutorial-js-cypress-cucumber/README.md

 Results can be submitted to Jira so that they can be shared with the team and their impacts be easily analysed.
 This can be achieved using [Xray Test Management](https://www.getxray.app/) as shown in further detail in this [tutorial](https://docs.getxray.app/pages/viewpage.action?pageId=76982913).
 This repo contains an auxiliary script [import_results_cloud.sh](import_results_cloud.sh) that does that; it uses a configuration file to have Xray's client_id and client_secret.
+You can also have a look at the [workflows implemented in this repo](.github/workflows) using GitHub Actions.

 ## Contact